Set up Pi-Hole for network-wide ad blocking and Unbound for recursive DNS

 Information

 A random password will be generated during install for logging in to the Pi-Hole web UI.
-You should change the admin password with pihole -a -p newpassword or if you don’t want to login at all, leave it blank with pihole -a -p.
+You should change the admin password with pihole -a -p <password> (on Pi-Hole v5) or pihole setpassword <password> (on Pi-Hole v6).

 Installing Unbound

-Again, this is for installing Unbound bare metal, so if you want to run it in Docker, skip to this section.
+Running Unbound alongside Pi-Hole v6 is identical to Pi-Hole v5.
+Again, I’ll be explaining how to install Unbound bare metal, so if you want to run it in Docker instead, skip to this section.

 Unbound is available on most, if not all, Linux package managers and should be installed that way whenever possible.
 On Debian and Ubuntu, for example, you’d install with this command: